magepages/mpdocs/docs/layered-navigation-ultimate/user-guide.rst

 1.2.
 Multi-Filters
 ^^^^^^^^^^^^^^^^^^^^^^

 By enabling this feature, the shoppers are allowed to choose more than 1 filter to find the desired items.
+You can also filter by multi-choose from multiple categories at the same time.

 *For example*: The shopper can choose to filter by **Color** with *Black*, *White* and **Size** with *Small*, *Large* at the same time.
 This can be also applied with multiple categories.